xmendez/wfuzz/docs/user/advanced.rst

 Operator     Description
 ============ ====================================================================
 =~           True when the regular expression specified matches the value.
-!~           True when the regular expression specified does not match the value.
+~            Equivalent to Python's "str2" in "str1" (case insensitive)
-~            Equivalent to Python's "str1" in "str2" (case insensitive)
+!~           Equivalent to Python's "str2" not in "str1" (case insensitive)
 ============ ====================================================================

 Where values could be: